 "Zis man is a Monster, ich vill be on zee vatch for him, und ich vill stop him, ich does not vish for anymore lives to be taken." - Fräulein Über

 "I've heard rumors 'bout this bloke, a very messed up individual. 'ell I remember when I first met the bastard, and all I remember 'bout him is his sellin' of organs from personally killed metas...
-Still, apart from that I've heard he is a capable combatant.
-He just best watch it, comin' for his spot on the board." - Killshot
+Still, apart from that I've heard he is a capable combatant." - Killshot

 "He has a reputation, even if he tries to keep it quiet.
 Impressive.
-One day, we might have to see who is the better assassin, if a contractor so wills it." - "Crow"
+One day, we might have to see who is better." - "Crow"